 Repayment source.
 Traditional infrastructure financing depends on tax or rate revenue for repayment of capital loans or bonds.
 While these sources of revenue may also fund environmental impact bond repayment, the environmental or social outcomes of the project are often associated with new revenue that can be utilized to repay investors.
-For example, projects that reduce flooding or fire risk may have economic value to counties, landowners, insurance companies, electrical utilities and water agencies and may lead to new or expanding business development.
+For example, projects that reduce flooding or fire risk may have economic value to counties, landowners, insurance companies, electrical utilities and water agencies.
 These values translate into incentives to invest in the project.

-Risk and Transparency.
+Risk and transparency.
 Environmental impact bonds are attractive to investors and affordable for communities when investor risk is reduced.
 Risk is reduced by having clear, measurable project outcomes.
 These outcomes need to be independently verifiable in a transparent, objective fashion.